18 Youth Group Games, Lessons, & Activities for Churches

 Prep time: 0 minutes

 Designate a leader to call out instructions.
 When the game begins, everyone is going to be walking around, waiting for the leader to give an order from the list below.
-Each order will require a different number of people to create a scene, and everyone has to scramble to form a group with the people around them.
+Each order will require a different number of people to create a scene, and everyone has to scramble to form a small group with the people around them.
 (You can make it competitive by removing the slowest group each round or doing a countdown people have to race against, or you can just let everyone keep playing.)

 You can change up the scenes however you want to use more or fewer people, but here’s a template of orders the leader can give: